2bard/SilexElephantIO/README.md

-#Pheanstalk Service Provider for Silex
+#ElephantIO Service Provider for Silex

 This is a service provider for the Silex PHP Microframework, it provides access to socket.io via ElephantIO.